kshedden/case_studies/methods/writing-tips.md

   that would apply in almost any setting.

 * Aim for an academic tone.
-Avoid the excessive use of self-congratulatory adjectives like "comprehensive", "nuanced", and "intricate" to describe your analysis unless you can specifically state why these terms are relevant.
+Avoid the excessive use of self-congratulatory adjectives like "comprehensive", "nuanced", "advanced", and "intricate" to describe your analysis unless you can specifically state why these terms are relevant.
 Let the reader be the judge of whether these terms are applicable.

 * You can write in the first person "I found..." or using the "majestic we"